mikeball/tao-examples/hello-world/README.md

 # Hello World

-A minimal example of a json api.
+A minimal example of a hello world app.

 Use the following shell command to start a server and launch a browser.
 This does require that you already have lein-ring installed or configured.